criwe/t3_linkfree/Documentation/Changelog/Index.rst

 Support for TYPO3 12

-remove Google Fonts @import from css
+Remove Google Fonts @import from css

-remove some unneeded files
+Remove some unneeded files

-formating this file
+Formating this file

-thanks to `Protein Revolution <https://www.protein-revolution.de/>` for supporting this update :-)
+Thanks to `Protein Revolution <https://www.protein-revolution.de/>` for supporting this update :-)

 Version 1.0.4